dojot/docker-compose/README.rst

 - Docker engine > 17.12
 - docker-compose > 1.18

-Both are available in the (Docker official site)[https://docs.docker.com/install/].
+Both are available in the [Docker official site](https://docs.docker.com/install/).
 All tests were performed with Docker CE.

 Disclaimer